About us

 We are passionate about collaborative working and have had the joy of running projects alongside Turner Sims Theatre, South Bank Centre, Countryside Education Trust, BBC Gardener’s World, Hampshire Music Service, University of Southampton and many more.

-We believe education should be joyful, inspiring and whole-human, and community is a central part of this worldview.
-Broadleaf is our supportive community, offering care, friendship and information from experienced HE families.
+We believe family life should be joyful, inspiring and whole-human, and community is a central part of this worldview.
+Broadleaf is our supportive community, offering care, friendship and information from fellow families.

-Between us, we volunteer over 120 hours every week in order to create a space for our children and young people to access opportunities, friendship and community.
+Between us, we volunteer over 120 hours every week in order to create a space for our children and young people to access opportunities, friendship and community to build wellness, self-esteem, ambition and health.

 We invite other children, young people and parents to join us for the same exciting possibilities, encouraging them to become part of our welcoming community.